 - PRACE 3IP – Consortium of research infrastructure centers that conducts a PCP that focuses on increasing the energy efficiency of high performance computing.

-- NYMPHA-MD – Consortium of mental care hospitals that conducts a PCP focused on next generation services for mental health treatment with a special focus on bipolar disorder.
+- NYMPHA-MD – Consortium of mental care hospitals that completed a PCP on next generation services for mental health treatment focusing on bipolar disorder.

-- SMART@FIRE (completed) – Consortium of fire brigades and interior ministries that completed a PCP focused on ICT solutions for smart personal protective equipment for fire fighters and first responders.
+- SMART@FIRE (completed) – Consortium of fire brigades and interior ministries that focused on ICT solutions for smart personal protective equipment for fire fighters and first responders.
 Developed solutions improve indoor localisation significantly and are currently being deployed worldwide.

-- SILVER (completed) - Consortium of local and regional authorities that conducted a PCP to identify robotics solutions which enable care-givers to reach 10% more of elderly persons who can live independently by 2020.
+- SILVER (completed) - Consortium of local and regional authorities that identified robotics solutions which enable care-givers to reach 10% more of elderly persons who can live independently by 2020.
 First solutions are currently being commercialised.

-EU co-financed projects in the ICT domain that are implementing jointly transnational PPIs
+EU co-financed projects in the ICT domain that are implementing together transnational PPIs

 - THALEA II - Consortium of hospitals that is preparing to start a PPI after the THALEA PCP to deploy highly interoperable telemedicine-platforms that detect increased risk ICU-patients.